colidescope

 print(add_function(var))

-In this case we refer to var as a global variable since it stores the value '2' in the main script, while input_number is a local variable since it stores that value only within the body of that Function.
-In this way, Functions 'encapsulate' specific tasks along with all the data that is necessary to execute that task to limit the number of global variables necessary within the main script.
+In this case we refer to var as a global variable since it stores the value '2' in the main script, while input_number is a local variable since it stores that value only within the body of that function.
+In this way, functions 'encapsulate' specific tasks along with all the data that is necessary to execute that task to limit the number of global variables necessary within the main script.
+In general, reducing the number of global variables in your script by minimizing repetitive code and implementing functions is good practice since it makes the code easier to manage and debug.

-The first line declaring the Function and its inputs ends with a colon (:), which should be familiar by now, with the rest of the Function body inset from the first line.
-Optionally, if you want to return a value from the Function back to the main script, you can end the Function with the keyword return, followed by the value or variable you want to return.
-Once the Function hits on a return statement, it will skip over the rest of the body and return the associated value.
-This can be used to create more complex behavior within the Function:
+The first line declaring the function and its inputs ends with a colon (:), which should be familiar by now.
+The the rest of the function body is defined below with each line in the body starting inset one tab from the definition line.
+Optionally, if you want to return a value from the function back to the main script, you can end the function with the keyword return, followed by the value or variable you want to return.
+Once the function gets to a return statement, it will skip over the rest of the body and return the associated value.
+This can be used to create more complex behavior within the function using one or more return statements:

 def add_function(input_number):